byuflowlab/DuctAPE.jl/docs/src/tutorial.md

 The `PanelingConstants` object contains the constants required for DuctAPE to re-panel the provided geometry into a format compatible with the solve structure.
 The `PanelingConstants` object is also used to build all of the preallocated caches inside DuctAPE, which can be done up-front if desired.
 Note that there is some functionality in place for cases when the user wants to keep their own specified geometry, but this functionality should be used with caution and only by users who are certain their provided geometry is in the compatible format.
-See the examples for an example.
+See the [Examples](@ref "Circumventing the Automated Geometry Re-paneling") for an example.

 ```@docs
 DuctAPE.PanelingConstants